Healthy Creamy Turkey Mushroom Soup

 - Sea salt and pepper, to taste

 - Note: this recipe uses the leftover meat from your turkey dinner and stock made from the bones.
 You need to make the stock first – it's easy!
 This is the crock pot turkey stock recipe I use after ever Thanksgiving or Christmas dinner.
 You can also make a stovetop version using this recipe.

 - Heat the oil in a large pot over medium-high heat.
 Add the mushrooms and cook until they are soft and starting to brown, about 10 minutes.
 Add the onion and cook until it softens, about 3-4 minutes.
 Add the garlic and cook for 1 minute more.

 Cashews blend best in a high-powered blender.
 If you have a regular blender, it is best to use store-bought cashew butter or raw almond butter.

-You can also use regular dairy cream instead of the cashews.
+You may also use regular dairy cream instead of the cashews.